steavenbc/usydtestproject/README.md

 - 1. All code has been tested for Android devices.
 However iOS was not possible due to lack of access to a Mac OS based system.
 - 2. Maintaining visited link states, i.e. the checkbox ticking when a user visits the links has been achieved.
 However, restarting the app server will erase the data and bring it back to the initial state, where all check boxes are unticked.
+- 3. The provided content.json file has been placed in the data folder and the image assets have been placed in assets folder.
+Both folders were placed in the app folder.